For all GME training programs

 Any modern browser, on any device — nothing to install from an app store.
 Clinicians get a phone-optimized view they can add to their home screen for one-tap bedside access; program admins manage everything from a computer.
 Same app, reached through the browser.

-About a day.
-We provision your program, import your roster, and enter up to 50 of your protocols for you — then your team starts searching.
+About 48 hours.
+We provision your program, import your roster, and enter up to 25 of your guidelines for you — then your team starts searching.

 The name comes from the Greek word kanón (κανών), meaning a measuring rod — and from there, a rule or standard.
 It's the root of the English word "canon," an authoritative body of accepted works.
 That's exactly what a clinical practice guideline is: the standard your program measures its practice against.
 "GME" is graduate medical education — the residency and fellowship world Kanon is built for.